Create an Airwallex account today

 How do international payment gateways work?

-When a customer pays, the gateway encrypts their payment data, routes it through the relevant card network or local payment rail, and asks the issuing bank for approval.
-It then handles any currency conversion and settles the funds to your account, typically within one to three business days.
+When a customer pays, the gateway encrypts their payment data, sends it through the relevant card network or local payment rail, and asks the issuing bank for approval.
+It then handles any currency conversion and settles the funds to your account, usually within one to three business days.

 How much do international payment gateways cost?